-- 4. Remove the adapter assemblies, however keep the adapter assemblies-they must be installed onto the replacement system board.
+- 4. Remove the adapter assemblies; however, keep the adapter assemblies-they must be installed onto the replacement system board.

-- 5. Remove the memory modules, however keep the memory modules-they must be installed onto the replacement system board.
+- 5. Remove the memory modules; however, keep the memory modules-they must be installed onto the replacement system board.

 - 6. Disconnect the following:

 - All fan connectors

 - Power connectors P1 and P2

 - SCSI power connector

 - ATA connector

 - Disk drive connectors

 - Service Controller connector

 - 7. Lift out the air baffle.

-- 8. Unscrew the heat sink captive screws 4.
-See Figure 173 on page 437.
+- 8. Unscrew the heat sink captive screws (4 in Figure 191 on page 469).

 - 9. Move the heat sinks gently from side to side to break the seal formed by the thermal compound and then pull them off the processors.

-- Remove the screws from each of the heat sink retainer brackets 3.
-See Figure 173 on page 437.
+- 10. Remove the screws from each of the heat sink retainer brackets (3 in Figure 191 on page 469).

 - 11. Remove the retainer brackets.

 - 12. Remove the two screws from each of the three connectors.

-- 13. Remove the seven screws 2 .
-See Figure 173 on page 437.
+- 13. Remove the seven screws (2 in Figure 191 on page 469).

 - 14. Remove the system board.